New in the NEW WORK BLOG

 What is the shared economy?

-So, what is the shared economy business model, how can you utilise it, and can the sharing economy improve your bottom line?
+So what is the sharing economy business model, how can you use it and can the sharing economy improve your business results?

 What is a shared economy?

-Why own when you can rent, and why leave something unused when someone else will pay for it?
-That’s the basis of the shared economy, and it’s one that provides the foundation for companies like Airbnb.
-But it’s not just about vacation homes.
-It encompasses everything from clothes and cars to ideas and time, and it’s a concept found in many modern businesses.
+Why own when you can rent, and why leave something unused when someone else pays for it?
+This is the basis of the shared economy, which also forms the basis for companies such as Airbnb.
+But it's not just about holiday homes.
+It includes everything from clothes and cars to ideas and time, and is a concept that can be found in many modern companies.

-As an individual, you can participate in the sharing economy by renting your personal assets.
-Maybe you have designer clothes you’re not wearing or instruments you’re not playing, for instance.
+As a private person, you can participate in the sharing economy by renting out your personal property.
+For example, you might have designer clothes that you don't wear or an instrument that you don't play.

-As a business, you can combine multiple workspaces, rent parking spaces/office spaces, and ensure that every asset—and thus every minute and every cent—is utilised to its full potential:
+As a company, you can combine several work spaces, rent parking spaces/office space and ensure that every asset — and therefore every minute and every cent — is used optimally:

 Some of the biggest tech companies use the sharing economy as the basis for their success.
 We've already highlighted Airbnb, but the entire crowdfunding sector is also a prime example.
-Consumers can donate money to creatives or Some of the biggest tech companies use the shared economy as a basis for their success.
-We’ve already highlighted Airbnb, but the entire crowdfunding sector is also a prime example.
-Consumers can give money to creators or charities in exchange for perks, products, and other rewards.
+Consumers can donate money to creatives or charities and receive perks, products, and other rewards in return.

 Which industries benefit the most from the sharing economy?

 Both business-to-consumer and business-to-business brands can benefit from the sharing economy.
-Typically, it will benefit companies more if they tick one or more of the following boxes:
+Companies generally benefit more if they meet one or more of the following conditions:

-• They are capital intensive - if they are an asset-heavy business, they could free up some vital resources.
+- They are capital-intensive - if they're an asset-intensive company, they could free up some important resources.

-• They are geographically concentrated - most of their operations are in a single area, making it easier to lease them.
+- They are geographically concentrated - most of their businesses are located in a single area, which makes renting easier

 Pros of the shared economy business model

-The shared economy provides some clear benefits for companies across an array of sectors:
+The shared economy offers some clear benefits for companies across a range of sectors:

 Improved capital efficiency

-Assets aren’t underused, and this helps to reduce costs and eliminate unnecessary expenses.
-Maximising the cost efficiency of existing projects could also lead to fewer investments in new and costly projects.
+Investments are not underutilized, which helps to reduce costs and avoid unnecessary spending.
+Maximizing the cost efficiency of existing projects could also result in less investment in new and costly projects.

 Reduced emissions and waste

-Modern businesses are increasingly aware of their carbon footprints.
-They have a moral and regulatory obligation to reduce their emissions, and the sharing economy could help with this.
-If a large building is only half used, for instance, those additional spaces could be rented, thus providing other workers with the space they need and reducing the need for them to travel or find alternative options.
+Modern companies are increasingly aware of their CO2 balance.
+They are morally and legally obliged to to reduce emissions, and the sharing economy could help with that.
+For example, if only half of a large building is used, the additional rooms could be rented out so that other workers have the space they need and travel less or have to find alternative options.

 Better ideas